PythonicNinja/project_manager/README.md

 ### how it does it

-- turns on prm/start.(sh/ py)
-- stores information about projects in prm/project_name/
+- stores information about projects in ~/.prm/projects/project_name/
     - start
     - stop
     - tasks
     - aliases
-- provides templates for creating projects based on template(s)
+- provides templates for creating projects based on template(s) that are stored in ~/.prm/templates/
 - shows information about current project in prompt

 ### usage